-The new Lubar Center for Innovation and Exploration will serve as a central hub of experiential, technology-based experimentation and learning.
+The new Lubar Center for Innovation and Exploration serves as a central hub of experiential, technology-based experimentation and learning.
 Demand and interest are high.
-The current innovation spaces—the Upper School’s House of Technology, Nerdvana in the Middle School, and the Lower School’s Wildcat Creation Station—are utilized at full capacity by students.
+Together with the other innovation spaces, Nerdvana in the Middle School, and the Lower School’s Wildcat Creation Station— the Lubar Center is used at full capacity by students.

 Great things happen when great minds come together.
 This is evident every day among our School community members who dedicate themselves in so many ways to supporting the educational development of our students and contributing to the vitality of USM.